mx-psi/tfg/text/CompSci/quantum_computation.md

 :::

 Computability in the classical and quantum notions coincides; the behavior of a uniform family of quantum circuits can be simulated with at most exponential slowdown.
 Thus any quantum computable function can be computed classically.
-The discussion on the section [What classical operations can be made quantum?] proves the other implication.
+The discussion on the section [Simulating classical operations] proves the other implication.

 \fxnote{Discutir que el dominio podría ser distinto dada una codificación concreta.}